-STEP 8: Schedule and make arrangements for external reviewer site visit
+STEP 8: Schedule and make arrangements for external reviewer virtual visit

-After the Dean and Provost approve the external reviewer, the department is ready to schedule and make arrangements for the site visit.
-External reviewers should plan to be on campus at least two full days.
-UTC will allocate \$1,800 for the site visit, which typically is used to cover travel, lodging, meal expenses, and an honorarium for the external reviewer.
+After the Dean and Provost approve the external reviewer, the department is ready to schedule and make arrangements for the virtual visit.
+External reviewers should plan to virtually visit campus over two-to-five days.
+UTC will allocate \$1,000 for the virtual visit, which typically is used to cover an honorarium for the external reviewer.

-The department is responsible for sending the external reviewer the self-study document, supporting materials, THEC Rubric, and guidelines for the external reviewer's report at least two weeks prior to the scheduled on-site visit.
-The department is also responsible for handling logistical plans/issues for the reviewer while on campus (transportation, parking, access to computer, etc.).
+The department is responsible for sending the external reviewer the self-study document, supporting materials, THEC Rubric, and guidelines for the external reviewer's report at least two weeks prior to the scheduled virtual visit.
+The department is also responsible for handling logistical plans/issues for the reviewer.